This post contains affiliate links. Please read our disclosure policy.

 Make gravy.
 Combine pan sauce drippings with a simple roux in a pan with some broth to make a rich, decadent gravy.
 Simmer on the stove at medium-high heat, whisking frequently, until thickened.

-Go by temp, not by time.
 I get a lot of comments from readers saying they loved the recipe, but it took longer or shorter.
 ALWAYS go by the temperature from an electronic meat thermometer, rather than your clock.
-Tenderloins can vary wildly in size and shape, and are often confused with larger pork loins.
-The time in the recipe is simply a guideline – do not use it as the rule!
+Meat size and shape can vary wildly – so go by temp, not time.

-Recipe FAQs
+Pork Tenderloin Recipe FAQs

-While this is lower than many roast pork recipes, it works with the pouch to keep your pork from drying out and staying tender and juicy!
+While this is lower than many roast recipes, it works with the pouch to keep your pork from drying out and staying tender and juicy!

 We have in the past called for 350 degrees for this recipe, but after reader feedback have adjusted the recipe to be 380 degrees – high heat, but not so hot the outside cooks and dries out while the middle takes longer to come to temperature.